Faye V. Harrison: Education

-Faye Harrison completed her undergraduate studies at Brown University in 1974, receiving a B.A. in Anthropology.
+Faye Harrison completed her undergraduate studies at Brown University in 1974, receiving a B.A. in anthropology.
 While attending Brown University, Harrison was supported by professors Louise Lamphere and George Houston Bass.
 Louise Lamphere was integral in inspiring Harrison’s motivation to study anthropology.
 George Houston Bass influenced Faye Harrison to appreciate and incorporate the art of performance within her academia.

-After receiving her bachelors degree from Brown University, Harrison was granted the Samuel T. Arnold Fellowship to continue graduate level research from 1974 to 1975.
+After receiving her bachelor's degree from Brown University, Harrison was granted the Samuel T. Arnold Fellowship to continue graduate level research from 1974 to 1975.
 Harrison continued her studies at Stanford University where she received a M.A.
 (1977) and Ph.D.
 (1982) in Anthropology.
 As a student, she received funding from Fulbright-Hays (1978–79), the Wenner-Gren Foundation (1980-81), the Danforth Foundation (1981–82), and the Ford Foundation (1987–88).
 While at Stanford, she studied with St. Clair Drake and Bridget O’Laughlin, whom she credits as a major influence on her approach to anthropological and political anti-racist activism.
 Harrison was deeply influenced by St. Clair Drake and his understanding of the relationship between anthropology and racial politics as well as the history of Black Anthropologists.
 Harrison has claimed that one of her primary goals of re-envisioning anthropology, as focused on in her book Outsider Within: Reworking Anthropology in the Global Age (2008), is “meant to extend his legacy as a teacher and role model.”